ARC-Lab-UF/sv-tutorial/sequential/README.md

     - See [architectures.pdf](architectures.pdf) for different example circuits.
 Each one has a corresponding module in [seq_example.sv](seq_example.sv).
     - Illustrates common mistakes with sequential logic.
     - Goes over the use of non-blocking assignments and blocking assignments to accomplish different goals.
     - Suggestion: synthesize each module and use an RTL viewer to ensure the schematic matches the architecture in the pdf.
+There are no provided testbenches for these modules.
 1. [Delay (TBD)]()